“Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you. Follow God’s example…”

 Isaiah 59:2 explains that our sin is an offence to God, separating us in our relationship with Him.
 The more we sin and the longer we continue offending Him, the more distant our relationship with Him becomes.
 Forgiveness can take place in an instant when a prayer is whispered, but it takes time to rebuild a relationship with God.

-Restoration happens when we take ownership of our offence and change our ways.
+Restoration happens when we take ownership of our offense and change our ways.
 We have to go through a process to rebuild our closeness with the Father.

 “Guard your heart above all else, for it determines the course of your life” (NLT).